Psychotherapy is a general term for treating mental health problems by talking with a psychiatrist, psychologist or other mental health provider.

 Your first therapy session

-Your first psychotherapy session is usually a time for the therapist to gather information about you and your needs.
-The therapist may ask you to fill out forms about your current and past physical and emotional health.
+At the first psychotherapy session, the therapist typically gathers information about you and your needs.
+You may be asked to fill out forms about your current and past physical and emotional health.
 It might take a few sessions for your therapist to fully understand your situation and concerns and to determine the best approach or course of action.

 The first session is also an opportunity for you to interview your therapist to see if his or her approach and personality are going to work for you.
 Make sure you understand: